 Enough of the blah blah blah, here we go:

 Ok, let´s first hit the button ´Publish´ and see what will happen… It looks all right but a day after first publication I realized there was some missing text.
-Example two was not ‘cut & pasted’ in the above pictures.
-So that was my fault, sorry if it made you confused.
-Thus we need one more picture containing example 2:
+It turned out I had to rename picture number 2 and now every thing was like it was planned.

 Later I will flea through the rest of the text, if needed I will post more addenda.
 For the time being that was it so till addendums or till the next post.